 Some people are very busy and don’t have time to refer folks to you.
 But if you pay them for their time and effort, that may change.

-If you offer a decent enough commission for referrals that end up signing up with you, you might just change your odds.
+If you offer a decent enough commission for referrals that end up signing up with you, you might just increase your odds of people sending you a successful referral.

 7. Offer Content People Can Share, i.e. Case Studies